-Focuses on and gives practical experience in the principles of effective public speaking: choosing the topic, developing and organizing the message, and delivering the speech with self-confidence.
+Focuses on and gives practical experience in the principles of effective public speaking: choosing the topic, using library resources to develop and organize the message, and delivering the speech with self-confidence.
 Students will prepare and present visual aids with the use of Microsoft PowerPoint.